Isao Takagi: Career

 In 1998, as WAR went into decline due to Tenryu making a comeback in New Japan Pro-Wrestling, Arashi went to Yoshiaki Yatsu's SPWF promotion.
 He stayed there until Tenryu called him back to AJPW in 2001.
 Initially he supported Tenryu's WAR faction, but after Tenryu left yet again, aligned himself with Keiji Mutoh, and won the World Tag Team Championship with him in 2003.
 On December 27, he and Muto (under his Great Muta persona) defeated Christopher Daniels and Dan Maff to retain the title at an ROH vs. All Japan card.

 Arashi made the finals of the Champion Carnival the same year, where he fell to Satoshi Kojima.
 He received a shot at Triple Crown Heavyweight Champion Shinya Hashimoto, but was defeated.

 After he and Mutoh lost the World Tag Team Championship to Kojima and Kaz Hayashi, Arashi was relegated back to the mid-card.

 In September 2006, after a trial on drug charges, Takagi was sentenced to three years in prison.
 Freed after serving a portion of his sentence, Takagi returned to professional wrestling, working in Tatsumi Fujinami's Muga World (now Dradition) promotion.
-In 2007, Takagi appeared during a match under his real name for the first time since 1993.
-He's since brought back his real name as a ring name periodically.
+In 2007, Takagi appeared during a match under his real name for the first time since 1993, but reverted to the Arashi name in early 2008.

+After Tenryu Project had its final card where Tenryu retired in November 2015, Arashi also went into inactivity, only coming back for a charity card on February 4, 2021 when where he teamed with Takao Omori, Tsuyoshi Kikuchi and Tiger Mask II (Kotaro Suzuki substituting for the late Mitsuharu Misawa) and lost to Masanobu Fuchi, Atsushi Onita, Shiro Koshinaka and Great Kojika in a "Giant Baba Anniversary Memorial" card promoted by referee Kyohei Wada and announcer Fumihito Kihara.